Holyman (company)

-In 1997, Holyman over-reached, acquiring a 67% interest in Sally Line, which operated an English Channel ferry between Ramsgate, England and Ostend, Belgium.
+In September 1996, after a reported nine months of discussions, Holyman announced a new joint venture with Sally Line to be known as Holyman Sally Ferries.
+The joint venture, commencing in March 1997, was to deploy two of Holyman's 81-metre catamarans on the route to Belgium, and was two-thirds owned by Holyman and one-third owned by the Sally parent company; Silja Line.
 It replaced the conventional vehicular ferry with a fast Incat built ferry.

 For a brief time, at its apogee, Holyman was the world's leading fast vehicle ferry operator.

 The Holyman Sally route was unable to attract sufficient revenue to make the service profitable.
 Weather conditions and technical issues with the Incat vessel also hampered operations, and ten months after Holyman Sally commenced, the company was in trouble.
 The poor financial performance of Holyman Sally was almost identical to financial projections prepared during the early analysis of the route's viability by Holyman's development team but these early analyses were dismissed as being too conservative, and the Managing Director pressed on with the project.
+Holyman closed the Holyman Sally service and instead became partners with Hoverspeed and moved the service to Dover in March 1998 as Holyman Hoverspeed Ltd.

 At the same time, marketing inertia from local management, coupled with technical and environmental issues, meant Cat-Link also began to lose money.

 In July 1999, Adsteam made a takeover offer for Holyman.
 In October 1999, Lang Corporation made a counter takeover offer that was successfully completed in 2000.
 It was delisted from the Australian Securities Exchange on 25 January 2000.